juanignaciolopez22/to-doApp/README.md

 <br>
 <br>
 <br>
-Let me know if you have any problem or whatever.
+If you have any problem (or whatever), please let me know.

 Best regards, Juani